gislite/webgis-pub/webgis-src/cha1_fundation/sec04_http/section.rst

-The data of the GET request will be attached to the URL (that is, the data will be placed in the HTTP protocol header), the URL and the transmission data are separated by ``?``, and the parameters are connected by ``&``, such as:
+The data of the GET request will be attached to the URL (that is, the data will be placed in the HTTP protocol header), the URL and the transmission data are separated by ``?``, and the parameters are connected by ``&``.

-``login. action name=hyddd&password=idontknow&verify=%E4%BD%A0%E5%A5%BD``.
-If the data is English letters/numbers, send it as it is, if it is a space, convert it to +, if it is Chinese/other characters, directly encrypt the string with BASE64, and get such as: %E4%BD%A0%E5%A5% BD, where XX in %XX is the ASCII hex representation of the symbol.
+If the data is English letters/numbers, send it as it is, if it is a space, convert it to `+` , if it is Chinese/other characters, directly encrypt the string with BASE64, and get such as:  ``%E4%BD%A0%E5%A5%`` BD, where ``XX`` in ``%XX`` is the ASCII hex representation of the symbol.

-POST places the submitted data in the body of the HTTP package.
+POST request places the submitted data in the body of the HTTP package.

 Restrictions on submitting parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~